 Access the database

 Crowdfunding is an alternative form of financing that connects those who can give, lend or invest money directly with those who need financing for a specific project.
 It usually refers to public online calls to contribute finance to specific projects.
-Several crowdfunding models have emerged within the European Union over the past few years (donation-based crowdfunding, lending-based crowdfunding, investment-based crowdfunding, reward-based crowdfunding, …), but only some of them currently fall within the scope of the laws and regulations of the financial sector, depending on the characteristics of the platform, on a case-by-case basis.
+Several crowdfunding models have emerged within the European Union over the past few years (donation-based crowdfunding, lending-based crowdfunding, investment-based crowdfunding, reward-based crowdfunding, …), but only some of them fell within the scope of the laws and regulations of the financial sector, depending on the characteristics of the platform, on a case-by-case basis.

-The Regulation only applies to crowdfunding services provided to non-consumer project owners relating to offers for an amount of up to EUR 5,000,000 calculated over a period of 12 months per project owner.
-The Regulation, once applicable, will create a new legal status of European Crowdfunding Service Providers (ECSP) and will allow ECSP to apply for an EU passport, based on a single set of rules.
-The investors on crowdfunding platforms will benefit from a strengthened protection regime based on clear rules on, namely, information disclosures for project owners and crowdfunding platforms, in the form of a “key investment information sheet”, marketing communication, governance and risk management and harmonised supervision.
+The Regulation only applies to crowdfunding services provided to non-consumer project owners relating to offers for an amount of up to EUR 5,000,000 calculated over a period of twelve months per project owner.
+The Regulation created a new legal status of European Crowdfunding Service Providers (“ECSP”) and allows ECSP to apply for an EU passport, based on a single set of rules.
+The investors on crowdfunding platforms benefit from a strengthened protection regime based on clear rules on, namely, information disclosures for project owners and crowdfunding platforms, in the form of a “key investment information sheet”, marketing communication, governance and risk management and harmonised supervision.

-As of 10 November 2021, the provision of crowdfunding services from Luxembourg will be subject to the obtention of a license as ECSP as well as the prudential supervision of the CSSF.
-Should an ECSP intend to provide payment services in addition to the crowdfunding services, a separate license under the Law of 10 November 2009 on payment services may be required.
+Since 10 November 2021, the provision of crowdfunding services from Luxembourg is subject to the obtention of a license as ECSP as well as the prudential supervision of the CSSF.
+Should an ECSP intend to provide payment services in addition to the crowdfunding services, a separate licence under the Law of 10 November 2009 on payment services may be required.